galaux/arch_etcd/README.md

 ## TODO

 - [ ] data dir is created at install time, it thus does not belong to the package
 - [ ] user `etcd` could be created by systemd
+- [ ] file `10-EnvironmentFile` should belong to
+      `/usr/lib/systemd/system/etcd.service.d`